Line focus principle: X-ray generators

 Generators supply power to the X-ray tube by way of electrodes that are responsible for generating and directing the flow electrons that are sealed in a vacuum for the purpose of controlling the speed of the electron stream (low voltage) and the speed of the anode target (high voltage).
 The cathode is negatively charged and consists of a focusing cup made of nickel and two filaments made of tungsten.

 The filament is a coil of tungsten of a specified size (usual large and small).
 When current passes through the wire, heat is produced and causes the filament to release or burn off electrons.
 This is known as thermionic emission.
 The electrons are then compressed or focused by the focusing cup into a cloud known as a space charge.

-High-voltage is applied to the anode on the opposite side of the tube, creating positive electrical potential (voltage) that attracts the negative electrons and send the electrons hurtling across the tube with kinetic energy.
+High-voltage is applied to the anode on the opposite side of the tube, creating positive electrical potential (voltage) that attracts the negative electrons and sends the electrons hurtling across the tube with kinetic energy.
 The electrons then strike the anode target, forcing the electrons to interact with the electrons of the anode target and rapidly decelerate.
 The kinetic energy of the electrons is converted into heat and radiation (X-ray photons) due to these interactions.
 Most of the energy carried by the electrons is converted to heat (99%).
 Only 1% is converted into radiation or X-rays.
 In order to assist with the dissipation of such high heat, a larger focal spot or focal track is needed.
 This is achieved by increasing the area of the focal spot with a rotating anode usually made of tungsten also because of its high melting point.